LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 The use of a git hash in the base URL ensures that the generated links will always show the exact versions of the tests that were run.
-The links include the line number for the tests in the tests files (assuming that the git repo is stored in a BitBucket, GitHub, or GitLab server).
+The links include the line number for the tests in the test files (assuming that the git repo is stored in a BitBucket, GitHub, or GitLab server).
 But note that not all supported backends provide accurate line numbers.

-It's also possible to generate single file reports.
+It's also possible to generate single-file reports.
 For example:

 	$ logtalk_allure_report -s -t "My Amazing Tests Report"

-There are some caveats when generating Allure reports that users must be aware.
+There are some caveats when generating Allure reports that users must be aware of.
 First, Allure expects test names to be unique across different tests sets.
-If there are two test with the same name in two different test sets, only one of them will be reported.
+If there are two tests with the same name in two different test sets, only one of them will be reported.
 Second, when using the `xunit` format, dates are reported as MM/DD/YYYY.
-Finally, when using the `xunit_net_v2` format, tests are reported in a random order instead of their run order and dates are displayed as "unknown" in the overview page.
+Finally, when using the `xunit_net_v2` format, tests are reported in a random order instead of their run order, and dates are displayed as "unknown" in the overview page.